-To protect consumers from contamination caused backflow through unprotected connections, GWR requires installation and periodic testing of backflow assemblies.
-Water pressure in drinking water pipes both commercial or residential can suddenly drop during high water use in homes or in the distribution system (firefighting, water main break etc.) The GWR's Backflow/Cross Connection Control Program assures that these assemblies are tested and maintained as needed.
+To protect consumers from contamination caused

+by backflow through unprotected connections, GWR requires installation and testing of periodic backflow assemblies.
+Water pressure in drinking water pipes both commercial or residential suddenly drop during high water use in homes or in the distribution system (firefighting, water main break etc.) The GWR's Backflow/Cross Connection Control Program assures that these assemblies are tested and maintained as needed.